solipsis/go-keepkey/README.md

 # go-keepkey #

 go-keepkey is a client library and CLI for interacting with Keepkey storage devices.
-This library is unofficial and in early development.
+This library is unofficial and in development.
 For the official client see https://github.com/keepkey/python-keepkey

 ## Installation ##